-waithamstow Academy Tear 13 Carricalant - Apolionoo Individuals within a population of a species may show a wide range of variation in phenotype.
+Walthamstow Academy - Year 13 Curriculum E Experience Academy Individuals within a population of a species may show a wide range of variation in phenotype.
 This is due to genetic and environmental factors.
 The primary source of genetic variation is mutation.
 Meiosis and the random fertilisation of gametes during sexual reproduction produce further genetic variation.
 Students will learn about/ develop skills of: Population genetics Variation in phenotype Natural selection Effects of different forms of selection on evolution Isolation and speciation Populations in ecosystems Populations of different species form a community.
 A community and the non-living components of its environment together form an ecosystem.
 Ecosystems can range in size from the very small to the very large.
-Students will learn about/ develop skills of: Populations in ecosystems Variation in population size Competition Predation Investigating populations • Succession Conservation of habitats The control of gene expression Cells are able to control their metabolic activities by regulating the transcription and Year 13 translation of their genome.
-Although the cells within an organism carry the same HT4 coded genetic information, they translate only part of it.
+Students will learn about/ develop skills of: Populations in ecosystems Variation in population size Competition Predation Investigating populations Succession Conservation of habitats Year 13 HT4 The control of gene expression Cells are able to control their metabolic activities by regulating the transcription and translation of their genome.
+Although the cells within an organism carry the same coded genetic information, they translate only part of it.
 In multicellular organisms, this control of translation enables cells to have specialised functions, forming tissues and organs.
-There are many factors that control the expression of genes and, thus, the vidicianistow /teadenly real 15 carriedanis phenotype of organisms.
+There are many factors that control the expression of genes and, thus, the waithamstow Academy - Tear 13 Curriculum LAPETICICE , phenotype of organisms.
 Some are external, environmental factors, others are internal factors.
 The expression of genes is not as simple as once thought, with epigenetic regulation of transcription being increasingly recognised as important.
 Humans are learning how to control the expression of genes by altering the epigenome, and how to alter genomes and proteomes of organisms.
 This has many medical and technological applications.
 Consideration of cellular control mechanisms underpins the content of this section.
 Students who have studied it should develop an understanding of the ways in which organisms and cells control their activities.
-This should lead to an appreciation of common ailments resulting from a breakdown of these control mechanisms and the use of DNA technology in the diagnosis and treatment of human diseases. of DIVA technology in the diagnosis and treatment of human diseases.
+This should lead to an appreciation of common ailments resulting from a breakdown of these control mechanisms and the use of DNA technology in the diagnosis and treatment of human diseases.
 Students will learn about/ develop skills of: Gene mutations Stem cells and totipotency Regulation of transcription and translation Epigenetic control of gene expression Gene expression and cancer Genome projects Recombinant DNA technology Recombinant DNA technology involves the transfer of fragments of DNA from one organism, or species, to another.
 Since the genetic code is universal, as are transcription and translation mechanisms, the transferred DNA can be translated within cells of the recipient (transgenic) organism.
-Year 13 HT5 Students will learn about/ develop skills of: Producing DNA fragments Gene cloning- the use of vectors and the polymerase chain reaction Locating genes, genetic screening, and counselling Genetic fingerprinting
+Year 13 HT5 Students will learn about/ develop skills of: Producing DNA fragments Gene cloning- the use of vectors and the polymerase chain reaction Locating genes, genetic screening, and counselling Genetic fingerprinting 1